timo-reymann/enhanced-diagnostics/README.md

 This is a simple tool for transmitting device information and local log to your endpoint.

-The idea behind this package is to provide more information to find bugs and help users faster without recording their hole session or destroying their privacy.
+The idea behind this package is to provide more information to find bugs and help users faster without recording their whole session or destroying their privacy.
 The user decides if and then he wants to send the data.

 ## General usage